Wildfire Prevention & Brush Removal in Georgetown, CA

 Brush Removal & Fire Breaks

 Critical wildfire protection for Georgetown's mountain properties.
-We create CAL FIRE-compliant defensible space and strategic fire breaks to protect against the prominent fire risk created by heavy vegetation growth and dry summer conditions at 2,600+ feet elevation.
+Brushtech creates CAL FIRE-compliant defensible space and strategic fire breaks to protect against the prominent fire risk created by heavy vegetation growth and dry summer conditions at 2,600+ feet elevation.

 Land Clearing

 Professional land clearing for Georgetown's lush mountain vegetation.
-We handle heavy growth caused by high precipitation while working on mountain ridges and valleys to improve property safety and accessibility.
+Brushtech handles heavy growth caused by high precipitation while working on mountain ridges and valleys to improve property safety and accessibility.

 Expert care for Georgetown's dense mountain vegetation.
-From routine trimming to hazardous tree removal, we work safely on mountain properties with respect for this historic Gold Rush community's character.
+Focused on hazardous and dead tree removal, the crew works safely on mountain properties with respect for this historic Gold Rush community's character.

 Excavation & Haul Off